What will it cost to Drywall my house?

-First we'll discuss remodel or construction projects that are more than just one or two rooms, those requiring more than 50 sheets of drywall.
-Most contractors will price large projects based on their standard square footage rate.
-Now, it is important to keep in mind that their square footage rate is usually based on the square footage of drywall needed to cover every surface, not the square footage of floor space in a home.
-For example, a house with 2,000 square feet of floor space and eight foot high ceilings may require around 8,000 to 9,000 square feet of drywall.
+First we'll discuss remodel or residential construction projects that are more than just one or two rooms.
+In this context, a large drywall job is one that requires more than 75 sheets of drywall.
+Most drywall contractors will price these jobs based on their standard square footage rate.
+It is important to remember that the square footage rate is based on the square footage of drywall needed to cover every surface, not the square footage of floor space in a home.
+For example, a house with 2,000 square feet of floor space and eight foot high ceilings may require anywhere between 8,000 and 9,000 square feet of drywall.
 The amount of surface to be covered with drywall depends on the layout of rooms and number of interior walls.

-The first thing they will do is determine how many sheets of drywall will be needed for the entire project.
+When estimating large residential construction projects, the first thing many contractors do is determine how many sheets of drywall will be needed for the entire project.
 Contractors have various methods of estimating total sheet count, but for the average person the most accurate way is to measure all the walls and ceilings and figure the total square footage of the area to be covered with drywall.
-Do not take out areas for windows and doors unless they are more than 50% of the area in question.
-You will have scrap waste from window and door areas but you need to buy the same amount of drywall regardless and cut out window openings and doorways.

 |15' by 15' room with 8'ceilings|